-A surtax of 3.8% applies to net investment income of a taxpayer that is an individual, trust or estate to the extent that the taxpayer recognizes gross income (as adjusted) in excess of a certain amount for a year.
-Net investment income includes, among other types of income, ordinary income, dividend income and capital gain derived from an investment in a Fund.
+A surtax of 3.8% applies to net investment income of a taxpayer that is an individual, trust or estate to the extent that the taxpayer recognizes gross income (as adjusted) in excess of a threshold amount for a year.
+Net investment income includes, among other types of income, ordinary income, dividend income and capital gain derived from an investment in a Fund, in each case net of deductions properly allocable to such income.